zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 Cassandra and HBase offer column-families which they inherited from BigTable.
 Those would still be row-based storage as within each column family they store all columns from a row together, along with the row key and they don't use column compression.
 Hence the BigTable model is still mostly row-oriented.

+Column-oriented layouts also are good for making efficient uses of CPU cycles: CPU loads one L1-cache-ful of compressed column data, does some bitwise and/or without function calls (iterate through the data in a tight loop) on the compressed data directly. (single-instruction-multi-data/SIMD instructions on modern CPUs)
+This leverages **vectorized processing**.